-As shown in Figure 4-17, the smaller time step produces less numerical dissipation.
+As shown in Figure 4-20, the smaller time step produces less numerical dissipation.
 There is no significant phase difference developed in the computed model results.
-Figure 4-18 shows a comparison of the computed and analytical water levels at the first computational cell from the left using an implicit weighting factor of 0.6 and one.
+Figure 4-19 shows a comparison of the computed and analytical water levels at the first computational cell from the left using an implicit weighting factor of 0.6 and one.
 As expected, the larger value produces more numerical dissipation.
-However, the differences are relatively minor compared to dissipation produced by using a much larger time step of five seconds as shown in Figure 4-17.
+However, the differences are relatively minor compared to dissipation produced by using a much larger time step of five seconds as shown in Figure 4-21.
 The reason for the small differences is because of the relatively small time step used.
 This illustrates the fact that when small time steps are used, the relative improvement of the solution by using a smaller implicit weighting factor is reduced.
-In order to illustrate the effect of the implicit weighting factor at a larger time step, a five-second time step was used with implicit weighting factors of 0.6 and 1.0 (Figure 4-19).
+In order to illustrate the effect of the implicit weighting factors of 0.6 and 1.0 (Figure 4-22).
 As shown in the time-series of WSEL, the implicit weighting factor can significantly reduce the numerical dissipation when large time steps are utilized.

-1. Leandro, 2014.
+- 1. Leandro, 2014.
 Leandro, J., Chen, A.S., and Schumann, A. A 2D parallel diffusive wave model for floodplain inundation with variable time step (P-DWave).
 Journal of Hydrology, Volume 517, pages 250-259.
-September 2014.

-2. Hunter, 2005.
+September 2014. - Hunter, 2005.
 Hunter, Neil, .M., Horritt, M.S., Bates, P.D., Wilson, M.D., and, Werner, M.G.F.
 An adaptive time step solution for raster-based storage cell modelling of floodplain inundation.
 Advances in Water Resource, Volume 28, Issue 9, pages 975-991.
 September 2005.

-Figure 4-18.
+Figure 4-21.
 Water Surface Elevation (WSEL) Time Series Calculated at $x = \Delta x/2$ for the Implicit Weighting Factors (Theta) Set to 0.6 and 1.0 with a Time Step of 0.5 seconds

-Figure 4-19.
+Figure 4-22.
 Water Surface Elevation (WSEL) Time Series Calculated at $x = \Delta x/2$ for the Implicit Weighting Factors (Theta) Set to 0.6 and 1.0 with a Time Step of 5 seconds